aniruddh-jain/P1.WYSIL/README.md

 2.2 Creates empty 3 spots in the shortlist pane. <br> 2.3 Creates empty 7 spots in the finalist pane. <br>
 3. Initiate Tutorial which brings up text in order and removes on click about different areas on the card board. <br>
 4. Player can then invert the card in the selection pane which brings another property of the card to display.
-If clicked again it reverts to first propoerties.<br>
+If clicked again it reverts to first properties.<br>
-5.
+5. Every click on a card gives 4 options: Reject, Shortlist, Finalise, and Invert.
+But only until the card is rejected, or finalised.
+Once these two are clicked card option vanishes. <br>
+6. If the finalist pane has all 7 cards at any time the game ends.
+Or if the cards in deck end and there is no cards in shortlist the game ends. <br>
+7. We finally get a summation of hidden card propoerties with reference to every player and individually as the results.<br>